banner-france

 FCS369Y0 The Culture of Touraine: Fables, Myths, and Legends of the Loire

 The Loire Valley is celebrated as the “cradle of the French language”, and as the “garden of France”, recognized by UNESCO as an “outstanding cultural landscape”.
 The unique history of the Touraine cultivated extraordinary legends, myths, folk tales, and many well-known fairy tales.
 Artists through time and space draw their inspiration from these fabulous and extraordinary stories.
-This course aims to introduce long and rich cultural history of the Touraine with some of its famous, and sometimes infamous, historical or fictional figures.
+This course aims to introduce long and rich cultural history of the Touraine with some of its famous, and sometimes infamous, historical, or fictional figures.
 We will explore stories of literary giants such as Ronsard and Balzac, as well as historical superhumans such as Da Vinci and Jacques Coeur.
 We will learn about saints whose life stories influence various art forms in French patrimonial history.
 How about the story of Aurore, that you might know as Sleeping Beauty, not only its Disney variation in 1959 animated film, but also her somber and more intriguing origins?
 Where does the French-Canadian legend of flying canoe find its akin version?
 From saints to giants, from witches to princesses, from fantastic creatures to haunted animals, the course delves into stories that continue to stimulate artistic and literary imagination in our modern narratives.
 We will also adopt a comparative approach and active learning strategies to help students examine similar narratives and symbolism in tales from their own culture.
-Classes are Monday-Thursday 9am-12 noon
+Classes are Monday-Thursday from 9 a.m. - 12 noon.

 *Students who choose to complete assignments in French may consult with the French department about having the course fulfill program requirements.